 "The Chairman went on urging the Government and the Association to 97 protect the good name of Quebec minks, study ways and means to stop at once the fraudulent game practised by several people, who buy cheap western minks and resell them as Quebec minks, to control if possible, the import and export of minks from the province by means of shipping permits.

 It may come as a surprise to you, as it did to me, that there was a Yukon Mink Breeders Association with headquarters at Whitehorse in the Yukon.
-Their monthly ads in 1930 stated, "an Association of breeders formed for the purpose of propagating high grade breeding stock and shipping only mink individually inspected."
-In the July, 1930 issue of the Fur Trade Journal, this undated report was published.
-"At the residence of E. H. Johnson on Saturday evening a very important step in the affairs of Yukon was taken when the Yukon Mink Breeders Association was formed.
+Their monthly ads in 1930 stated, "an Association of breeders formed to propagate high-grade breeding stock and ship only mink individually inspected."
+In the July 1930 issue of the Fur Trade Journal, this undated report was published.
+"At the residence of E. H. Johnson on Saturday evening, a very important step in the affairs of Yukon was taken when the Yukon Mink Breeders Association was formed.

 Those present at the organization meeting were Capt.
 P. Martin, John Brown, Alfred Dickson, Matthew Watson, Johnnie Johns, A. R. Auston and E. H. Johnson.
 The first officers are Alfred Dickson, President; Matthew Watson, Vice President; E. H. Johnson, Secretary-Treasurer; Capt.
 P. Martin, E. H. Johnson and J. E. Geary, Directors.

-"Yukon has established an enviable reputation for high class ranch bred mink, but the advantages of this high quality have not been going to the breeders.
-This co-operative move is not only going to be of great benefit to the individual breeder, but it is also going to reflect in the general prosperity of the territory, for the mink industry is rapidly becoming a very important industry."
+"Yukon has established an enviable reputation for high-class ranch bred mink, but the advantages of this high quality have not been going to the breeders.
+This co-operative move is not only going to be of great benefit to the individual breeder, but it is also going to reflect on the general prosperity of the territory, for the mink industry is rapidly becoming a very important industry."

 In the August 1930 issue of the Fur Trade Journal, the editor notes the undated origin of the British Columbia Fox and Fur Farmers Association.
 "We have recently been notified through the receipt of the constitution and by-laws of the B.C.
 Fox & Fur Farmers Association that the Fur Trade Journal of Canada has been adopted as the official organ of the Association.
-In view of the fact that we have been nominated on the merits of the Fur Trade Journal it speaks well for our efforts to build up a real industry in raising fur bearing animals.
+Because we have been nominated on the merits of the Fur Trade Journal, it speaks well for our efforts to build up a real industry in raising fur-bearing animals.
 We shall have later news to give you of this new Association."

 1930 was a vintage year for mink organizations.
-In the November 1930 issue of the Fur Trade Journal, we read of another new mink association "A meeting of mink breeders was called together by Mr. N. A. Frood of the Slave Lake Fur Farm Limited in the office of John B. Gillies, Edmonton, Alberta, Saturday evening, September 13th for the purpose of organizing a mink breeders association.
-Dr. J. G. Roberts acted as Chairman for the meeting.
+In the November 1930 issue of the Fur Trade Journal, we read of another new mink association "A meeting of mink breeders was called together by Mr N. A. Frood of the Slave Lake Fur Farm Limited in the office of John B. Gillies, Edmonton, Alberta, Saturday evening, September 13th for organizing a mink breeders association.
+Dr J. G. Roberts acted as Chairman for the meeting.

-"As a number of fur farmers in attendance were raising foxes as well as mink and a few were raising muskrat, it was decided to make the organization open to the breeding of any fur bearing animals.
+"As several fur farmers in attendance were raising foxes as well as mink and a few were raising muskrat, it was decided to make the organization open to the breeding of any fur-bearing animals.
 The association was named the Alberta Fur Breeders' Association.
-Mr. Earl Tredway was elected President, Mr. J. J. Burr was elected Vice President and John B. Gillies was elected Secretary-Treasurer in addition to which there are three directors, Mr. Harry L. Caine, Mr. N. A. Frood and Dr. F. A. Keillor.
+Mr Earl Tredway was elected President, Mr J. J. Burr was elected Vice President and John B. Gillies was elected Secretary-Treasurer in addition to which there are three directors, Mr Harry L. Caine, Mr N. A. Frood and Dr F. A. Keillor.

-"The idea of an annual three day conference between the fur farmers and the experts employed by various departments of government engaged in research and various problems related to fur animal production has already been proved an excellent thing by past experience.
+"The idea of an annual three-day conference between the fur farmers and the experts employed by various departments of the government engaged in research and various problems related to fur animal production has already been proved an excellent thing by experience.
 But when the provincial fox breeders organization broke down a couple of years ago, the short course was lost too.
-The Departments of Game & Fisheries and of Agriculture rightfully felt that if the fur farmers would not support a representative organization of their own, there was no need to spoon feed them.
-When the Ontario Fur Farmers Association was set up as an evidence of co-operative spirit and initiative, the government showed only a little hesitation about the considerable costs involved in again extending this service.
+The Departments of Game & Fisheries and Agriculture rightfully felt that if the fur farmers would not support a representative organization of their own, there was no need to spoon-feed them.
+When the Ontario Fur Farmers Association was set up as evidence of co-operative spirit and initiative, the government showed only a little hesitation about the considerable costs involved in again extending this service.

 "The staff of the Ontario Veterinary College reviewed the various phases of scientific knowledge which are vital to the success of any substantial fur farm undertaking.
-Both Dr. H. E. Batt and Dr. A. A. Kingscote have a splendid backing of real experience as well as laboratory practice with which to reinforce their observations on the diseases and parasite problems of our branch of livestock breeding.
+Both Dr H. E. Batt and Dr A. A. Kingscote have a splendid backing of real experience, as well as laboratory, practise with which to reinforce their observations on the diseases and parasite problems of our branch of livestock breeding.

 "The Raw Fur Exhibition was held at the Carls-Rite Hotel Toronto, December 18th to 20th.
-Very far seeing and adequate arrangements had been made by Lt.
-Col. G. B. Cousens show manager and Mr. O. W. Thompson chairman of the show management committee, and both deserve credit for the fact there was never a hitch in any detail of the show.
-The financial question was greatly assisted by the ready purchase of space in the prize list, and hearty co-operation from a number of concerns who deal extensively with the fur farmer.
+Very far-seeing and adequate arrangements had been made by Lt.
+Col. G. B. Cousens show manager and Mr O. W. Thompson chairman of the show management committee, and both deserve credit for the fact there was never a hitch in any detail of the show.
+The financial question was greatly assisted by the ready purchase of space in the prize list, and hearty co-operation from several concerns who deal extensively with the fur farmer.
 Indeed the total costs of the entire show were no greater than, it had been reported, the out of pocket expenses of some single exhibitors at live fox shows of previous years, and the whole plan fitted into the economics of the present times."

 Orville Griffin in his report on early Saskatchewan mink history says "Saskatchewan Fur Breeders Association was formed in 1927 by the fox men of the day".
 There is no mention of when mink men first joined this group and the first recorded mink connection was the field-day which was held on the Archie Campbell ranch at Saskatoon in 1936.

-In the March 1938 issue of the Canadian Silver Fox & Fur, Central Nova Scotia Mink Breeders' Club announced its birth "A meeting was called by Mr. Donald White, Agricultural Representative for the purpose of organizing the mink breeders in the Lawrencetown, Nova Scotia district into an association.
-On February 17th, twenty breeders from Aylesford to Annapolis gathered at the Demonstration Building in Lawrencetown and after some discussion it was decided that a club should be formed.
+In the March 1938 issue of the Canadian Silver Fox & Fur, Central Nova Scotia Mink Breeders' Club announced its birth "A meeting was called by Mr Donald White, Agricultural Representative to organize the mink breeders in the Lawrencetown, Nova Scotia district into an association.
+On February 17th, twenty breeders from Aylesford to Annapolis gathered at the Demonstration Building in Lawrencetown and after some discussion, it was decided that a club should be formed.
 The following officers were elected: President, M. P. Neily, Spa Springs; 1st Vice President, E. O. Simon, South Milford; 2nd Vice President, Spurgeon Messenger, Centrelea; Secretary-Treasurer, G. O. Armour, Middleton; Directors, Wilfred Baker, Spa Springs; J. C. Benson, West Paradise; C. F. Whitman, Round Hill; R. J. Hiltz, Aylesford.